jenkinsci/packaging/README.md

 Once you do that, you can just rerun serverspec tests with `make FLAVOR.test.run`.
 When all is done, run `make FLAVOR.test.shutdown` to terminate VirtualBox VMs.

+## Running local tests
+These tests install packages from a web server where they are published.
+So if you want to run tests prior to publishing them, you need to create a temporary web server that you can mess up.

+The default branding & environment (`branding/test.mk` and `env/test.mk`) are designed to support this scenario.
+To make local testing work, you also need to have `/etc/hosts` entry that maps `test.pkg.jenkins-ci.org` hostname to `127.0.0.1`, and your computer has to be running ssh that lets you login as you.

+Once you verified the above prerequisites, open another terminal and run `make test.local.setup` This will run a docker container that acts as your throw-away package web server.
+When done, Ctrl+C to kill it.

 # Branding
 `branding/` directory contains `*.mk` files that control the branding of the generated packages.
 Specify the branding file via the `BRAND` variable.